 In almost all situations where you report your income with a W-2 each tax season, your FICA taxes will be automatically withheld from your paycheck and go straight into the government’s coffers.

-This helps alleviate your burden when it comes time to file and pay your taxes each year.
-And when you retire, that money will help go towards paying for the healthcare you need to live a happy, optimally healthy life during your golden years.
+This helps alleviate your burden when it comes time to file and pay your taxes yearly.
+And when you retire, that money will help pay for the healthcare you need to live a happy, optimally healthy life during your golden years.